 Get your oven pan ready and place a baking rack on top in order to elevate the meat during the cooking.
 You can line the pan with a piece of aluminum foil for a quicker clean up.

-Get a small bowl and mix together all of your spices and the brown swerve sweetener.
+Get a small bowl and mix together all of your spices and the brown swerve sweetener (or brown sugar).

 After they are all well blended, sprinkle and rub the spice mixture all over the pork butt on all sides.
 Now it’s ready to go in the oven.